Electrochemical stability and light-harvesting ability of silicon photoelectrodes in aqueous environments: Results

-To calculate the equilibrium Schottky barrier $\varphi_{\rm s}$ and charge-pinning factor $\mathscr{S}$ of each silicon termination, we first find the applied bias that sets the potential of the electrodes to the hydrogen evolution potential.
+To calculate the equilibrium Schottky barrier $\varphi_{\rm s}$ and charge-pinning factor $\mathscr{S}$, we first find the applied bias that sets the voltage of the electrodes to the hydrogen evolution potential.
 We then directly extract the Schottky barrier height at this applied bias by calculating the potential drop within the bulk semiconductor.
-By plotting the Schottky barrier height as a function of the applied bias to bring the interface into equilibrium with the hydrogen evolution potential, as shown in Fig.~\ref{fig:Schottky}, we can find the charge-pinning fraction from the slope.
-Using a linear regression, we measure a slope of $\mathscr{S} \approx 0.7$, which corresponds to a significant deviation from the ideal trend of $\mathscr{S}=1$, reflecting the contribution from the surface dipole to the renormalization of the Schottky barrier height.
-It should be noted that the charge--pinning fraction calculated here is for a silicon--water system.
-We expect, and, in fact, demonstrate in the next section, that this charge--pinning fraction is medium dependent, resulting in a different charge--pinning fraction for silicon--metal systems.
+By plotting the Schottky barrier height as a function of the applied bias to bring the interface into equilibrium with the hydrogen evolution redox level, we can find the charge-pinning fraction from the slope, as shown in Fig.~\ref{fig:Schottky}.
+By linear regression, we measure a slope of $\mathscr{S} \approx 0.7$, which corresponds to a significant deviation from the ideal trend of $\mathscr{S}=1$, reflecting the contribution from the surface dipole to the renormalization of the Schottky barrier height.

-Our work highlights contradictory requirements that limit the photocatalytic activity of semiconductor electrodes.
+Our work highlights some of the contradictory requirements that limit the photocatalytic activity of silicon photoelectrodes.
 For the hydrogen evolution reaction, the ideal Schottky barrier would be positive --- driving electrons from the bulk of the electrode to the surface.
-The two terminations with the most positive Schottky barriers (one oxygen and two oxygens adsorbed onto the surface), however, are both unstable in the stability window of water as shown in Fig.~\ref{fig:chgvolt}c.
-The difficulty of simultaneously achieving surface stability and effective charge transfer across the silicon--water interface provides quantitative molecular-level insights into the limited photocatalytic activity of silicon photoelectrodes in an aqueous environment.
+However, the two terminations with the most positive Schottky barriers (one oxygen and two oxygens adsorbed onto the surface) are both unstable in the redox window of water as shown in Fig.~\ref{fig:chgvolt}c.
+The difficulty of simultaneously achieving surface stability and effective charge transfer across the silicon-water interface provides quantitative insights into the limited photocatalytic activity of silicon photoelectrodes in an aqueous environment.
+It is interesting to note that this interpretation requires only a single layer of oxide to form on the silicon surface and is not predicated on the formation of a thick deposit of silica.
+Instead, the low photocatalytic performance of silicon is here possibly explained by the surface states induced by an atomically thin oxide layer, suggesting a much more drastic influence on the solar-to-hydrogen conversion efficiency.